Best Smoked Baby Back Ribs Recipe (3-2-1 Method That Never Fails)

 • BBQ sauce of your choice

-Pro tip: You may want to find a balance between sweet, savory, and a little heat with your rub, as this type of flavor blends perfectly with the smoke.
+• You may want to find a balance between sweet, savory, and a little heat with your rub, as this type of flavor blends perfectly with the smoke.

+1. Prep the Ribs (15 minutes).
+First, trim off any excess fat and remove the membrane on the back of the ribs.
+Leaving it on makes the meat chewy and produces a less than satisfying flavor.
+Simply use a butter knife and paper towel to remove these unwanted parts quickly.
 In order to help the rub stick, spread a light coat of mustard all over the ribs (note: this is not related to flavor).
 Follow it up with a generous coat of the BBQ rub on both sides of the ribs.
-Keep in mind that seasoning is a crucial part of smoking meat, so don’t hesitate to use enough rub on the ribs.
+Keep in mind that seasoning is a crucial part in smoking meat, so don’t hesitate to use enough rub on the ribs.

-Resist the urge to peek – every time you open the smoker, you lose heat and smoke.
+2. The First 3 Hours– Smoke.
+The sweet spot for ribs is to smoke them low and slow under the steady 225°F temperature of your smoker.
+To get that mild, slightly sweet smoke the best fuel to use would be fruit woods like apple, cherry, or pecan.
+Place the ribs bone side down and leave it for the entire duration of the recommended cooking time.
+Resist the urge to peek - every time you open the smoker, you lose heat and smoke.
 Remember that you’re building bark and layering in flavor during this stage of the smoking process, so opening your smoker means losing the desired flavor of your ribs.
-You’ll know when it’s ready to be served once the ribs look dark and a little dry on the surface after being smoked for 3 hours.
+You’ll know when it’s ready to be served once the ribs will look dark and a little dry on the surface after being smoked for 3 hours.
 That’s exactly what you’re going for here.

+3. The Next 2 Hours – Wrap.
+The next step is to tenderize the ribs.
+Spread the BBQ foil on the table or countertop, put the ribs on top, and then add a splash of apple juice or apple cider vinegar.
+To give it a lavish look, add pats of butter and sprinkle some brown sugar over the ribs before sealing them up and placing them in the smoker.
 Before putting the ribs back in the smoker, make sure that they are wrapped tightly and smoke them again for another 2 hours.
 Inside the foil, they’ll steam and soften.
-After the designated smoking time is complete, you can also open the packets.
-Here you’ll notice that the meat has pulled back from the bone significantly, and this is the sign that the meat has been tenderized.
+After the designated smoking time is complete, you can open the packets also.
+Here you’ll notice that the meat has pulled back from the bone significantly and this is the sign that the meat has been tenderized.

+4. The Final Hour – Sauce and Set.
+Take the packets out of the smoker and unwrap the ribs slowly.
+Now, it’s time to use your favorite BBQ sauce.
+It’s entirely up to you whether you want to go light or you want a thick layer of sauce.
 The final step of the smoking process is to place the ribs back in the smoker without any wrappings this time – smoke for 1 more hour.
 This step caramelizes the sauce and firms up the bark.
-The sauce will get viscous, thicken, and darken; you can even smell the sweet, tangy aroma of the ribs from far away.
+The sauce will get viscid, thicken and darken, you can even smell the sweet, tangy aroma of the ribs from far away.
+Once you’ve completed this step, you should be able to tell when the ribs are ready for serving.
+They’ll most likely bend easily and almost fall apart when you pick them up with tongs.

-VA BBQ Avatar
+BBQ BOSS Avatar

 AUTHOR